Question Frequently Asked by Expectant Mothers Considering Adoption

 What is open adoption and how does it work?

 Open adoption allows you to select the adoptive family yourself, get to know them, and remain in contact after the placement.
+Every adoption is unique so that the amount of openness varies with every placement.

 What if I’m not comfortable with an open adoption?